 Minimal development activity has occurred in this precinct.
-A planning permit was issued for a three storey apartment development at 438 Barkly Street in 2010.
-The construction of a three storey townhouse development was completed at 360 Barkly Street in 2017.
+A planning permit was issued for a 3 storey apartment development at 438 Barkly Street in 2010.
+Construction of a three storey townhouse development was completed at 360 Barkly Street in 2017.

-The recent planning permit activity suggests a transition to moderate scale built form with new apartment buildings ranging between three and seven storeys.
-Recent planning approvals include a seven storey building at 6 Cross Street and a three storey townhouse development at 4 Cross Street.
+The recent planning permit activity suggest a transition to moderate scale built form with new apartment buildings ranging between three and seven storeys.
+Recent planning approvals include a 7 storey building at 6 Cross Street and the three storey townhouse development at 4 Cross Street.